Swiggies/ElDewCon/README.md

 5. Enjoy!

 ## Windows
+1. Open a CMD window in the folder you extracted ElDewCon to
-1. Run the .exe included.
+2. Run the command `dotnet ElDewCon.dll`

 ## Auto-Messages
 The Messages.json file comes with 3 default messages to show how it works.